-On that basis it is potentially possible to transit from "unforgiving land" to "Pula, Pula, Pula".
-If the first pula is read narrowly as rain, admittedly not much can be done, but if read as water then supply, conservation, and use are subject to major gains (or losses) from better and different management.
-Similarly wealth in the sense of riches is, in general, not attainable for most rural households but wealth in the broader sense of decent livelihoods and human conditions for those who live on the land is attainable as is their well-being consistent with well-being (sustainability) of the rural ecology.
+On the basis sketched above it is potentially possible to transit from "unforgiving land" to "Pula, Pula, Pula".
+If the first pula is read narrowly as rain, admittedly not much can be done; but if read as water then supply, conservation, and use are subject to major gains (or losses) from better and different management.
+Similarly wealth in the sense of riches is, in general, not attainable for most rural households; but wealth in the broader sense of decent livelihoods and human conditions for those who live on the land is attainable.
+So, too, is their well-being consistent with the well-being (sustainability) of Namibia's rural ecology.

-Ecology - Elements and Threats
+Ecology - Elements, Threats and Building Blocks

-Looking at the ecological side it is relatively easy to draw up a general check-list of elements and threats but remarkably difficult to articulate - especially in a policy and programme focused way.
-The latter problem has at least three causes:
+It is relatively easy to draw up a check-list of threats and elements but remarkably difficult to articulate in a policy and programme focused way:

-- a) data is scarce, not readily accessible in any one or two places, full of gaps; - b) Namibia is not homogeneous so that to write specifically on land quality - use - carrying capacity - present situation future prospects/portents without specifying whether one is talking about the Kaokoveldt, the Oshana Country, the Okavango Valley, the Eastern Caprivi (itself arguably in three zones), the Otavi Highlands, Gibeon or the Orange River adjacent potentially irrigable zone makes no sense; - c. the ecological aspects cannot be abstracted from the human if one is concerned with future pressures and possibilities - creating an ecological paradise at the expense of rural residents is neither practicable administratively nor politically while sustaining rural livelihoods by ecological destruction is at best a short run expedient clearly fiscally (as well as ecologically) disastrous in the medium term.
+- 1) data is scarce, scattered, full of gaps; - Namibia is not homogeneous.
+To write specifically on land quality use - carrying capacity - present situation, trends and future prospects/portents without specifying whether one is talking about the Kaokoveldt, the Oshana Country, the Okavango Valley, the Eastern Caprivi (itself arguably in three zones), the Otavi Highlands, Gibeon or the Orange River potentially irrigable zone makes no sense; - 3) the ecological aspects cannot be abstracted from the human if one is concerned with future pressures and possibilities creating an ecological paradise at the expense of rural residents is neither practicable administratively nor politically, while sustaining rural livelihoods by ecological destruction is at best a short run expedient clearly humanly and fiscally (as well as ecologically) disastrous in the medium term.

-The key ecological factors are land, water vegetation, air, sea and wildlife/"wilderness".
+The key ecological factors are land, water, vegetation, air, sea and wildlife/"wilderness".
 The threats to them include overuse and pollution leading to, e.g. erosion, salination, fertility decline, quality degradation (in plant populations), desertification, poisoning (e.g. via polluted - including saline - water and airborne chemicals/radiation/dust), destruction of stocks (of fish or wildlife).

 Of these the sea - i.e. slaughter catching of fish, shellfish and marine mammal stock problem - poses an important and specific problem.
-However, the ecology of Namibia makes it virtually totally separate from other rural ecology and livelihood issues so that it will not be treated further in this paper.
+However, the ecology of Namibia makes it virtually totally separate from other rural ecology and livelihood issues.
 Air pollution's flashpoints in Namibia are Rossing and Tsumeb.
-Rossing is best seen as an environmental and occupational health time bomb which has been ticking away for over a decade.
-The air pollution downwind is very visible at the level of dust and - presumably - also well known in its less visible, but more deadly, parallel of radiation.
+Rossing can be seen as an environmental and occupational health time bomb which has been ticking away for over a decade.
+The air pollution downwind is still visible despite significant improvements, at the level of dust and - presumably - also remains in its less visible, but more deadly, parallel of radiation.
 Water pollution is also a known problem, which may or may not be better contained now than in the past.
-The history of the relatively comparable USA Rocky Mountain/dry Southwestern Plateau uranium oxide mining/processing operations suggest present protective and pollution reduction measures - for workers, for downwind/downwater communities in the Arandis-Walvis Bay-Swakopmund triangle and for the ecology - are seriously inadequate.
-Because uranium oxide has a relatively high value per tonne, better protection - which might cost \$.10 to \$.15 per pound - probably is consistent with continued profitable operation even in the present parlous state of the world yellowcake market.
-But unless a local government - trade union - medical ecological pressure group is formed, inertia, private partner interests and fear of tampering with Namibia's second most important single economic asset are likely to slow or block positive change.
-(Realistically the Rossing challenge has next to nothing to do with agriculture or rural livelihoods.)
+The history of the relatively comparable USA Rocky Mountain/dry Southwestern Plateau uranium oxide mining/processing operations suggests present protective and pollution reduction measures - for workers, for downwind/downwater communities in the Arandis-Walvis Bay-Swakopmund triangle and for the ecology - are still inadequate.
+Because uranium oxide has a relatively high value - say \$25 a pound - better protection - which might cost \$.10 to \$.15 per pound a year after capital costs of \$0.50 per pound - probably is consistent with continued profitable operation, even in the present parlous state of the world yellowcake market.
+But unless a local government - trade union - medical - ecological pressure group is formed, inertia, private partner interests and fear of tampering with Namibia's second most important single economic asset are likely to slow or block positive change.